 When Stride first happens across John Greer (Walter Reed) and his wife Annie (Gail Russell), we can see right off that this guy is a wimp, and we wonder how he ever got himself a wife like Annie.
 Even when she falls in the mud, she oozes sex appeal.
-Later, when they are joined by Bill Masters (Lee Marvin) and his partner Clete (Don Barry), Masters poses the question to Clete as to why a full woman like Annie would settle for half a man.
+In fact, it may even make it better.
+Some men would love to just get down and wallow in the mud with her.
+Later, when they are joined by Bill Masters (Lee Marvin) and his partner Clete, Masters poses the question to Clete as to why a full woman like Annie would settle for half a man.
 He is right.
 Greer just does not deserve Annie.

 A man like Masters is the sort who cannot help stepping on something little, so one night while Stride, Greer, Annie, and Masters are inside the covered wagon, Masters starts talking about how deliciously desirable Annie is, practically ravishing her with his words, while her husband, who is being verbally cuckolded, just sits there and takes it.
 Masters also talks about how he once knew another woman like Annie, who eventually ran off with a real man, suggesting that she has a thing for Stride.
 And apparently she does, because later, when Stride says goodbye to her, she moves in to be kissed, although he does not avail himself of the opportunity.
 For one thing, he is a recent widower, and for another, he is too upright to take another man’s wife.